arcanis/clipanion/website/docs/help.md

   $ my-app my-command --with-parameter
 ```

-## The `help` command
+## The `--help` flag

-The builtin `help` command prints the list of available commands.
+The builtin `--help` flag prints the list of available commands.
 To add it, simply import and register it:

 ```ts
 import {Cli, Builtins} from "clipanion";